 USA to Montréal: your guide to a great road trip

-It may come as a surprise to many that the old-world charm and sophisticated metropolitan allure of Montréal is only a short drive away for many Americans in the northeastern United States, and that getting here by car is one of the easiest ways to enjoy a trip to the city that is now wide open for business and visitors.
-Let the following road trip pro tips help you make the most of your drive to, as we say in Quebec, la belle ville…
+It may come as a surprise to many that the old-world charm and sophisticated metropolitan allure of Montréal is only a short drive away for millions of Americans in the northeastern United States.
+Getting here by car is one of the easiest ways to enjoy a trip to the city that always opens welcoming arms to our neighbours south of the border.
+Let the following road trip pro tips help you make the most of your drive to, as we say in Québec, la belle ville…

 Plan a hassle-free road trip